jierasmus27/data_clean/CODEBOOK.md

-# Codebook for Data Clean
+# Codebook for Getting and Cleaning Data
 Codebook for the Getting and Cleaning data Coursera MOOC

 ## Raw data used